All Episodes

 Like some big banks like Bank of America and JP Morgan or whatever.

-Oh, they're a building.
+Oh, they're at building.

-Like, and yeah, like they collude together.
+And yeah, like they collude together.

-Yeah, so it's like, you don't necessarily have to believe in conspiracy theories, but lunches between powerful men, that's real.
+Yeah, so it's like you don't necessarily have to believe in conspiracy theories, but lunches between powerful men, that's real.

 That's real.